Red kuri squash, also called Orange Hokkaido squash and Japanese squash, is a delicious vegetable, fleshy and tasty.

 You must pinch stems off regularly to stimulate plant growth, this will ensure better productivity.

 Pinching or pruning red kuri

 - When the red kuri squash has 5 leaves per stem, pinch each stem off just above the second leaf from the center.

 - When these stems have again grown around 10 leaves, pinch each stem off again above the 5th leaf.

 - When a red kuri squash gets about as big as a large apple, pinch off the stem that bears it two leaves after the fruit.

 Once the plants have grown well, mulch their base to keep the soil moist and cool.

-- Water regularly in summer and avoid wetting the leaves.
-This helps avoid powdery mildew.
+- This helps avoid powdery mildew.

 Harvesting red kuri squash

 Harvest the red kuri squash as soon as leaves dry up and skin darkens.